Best high interest rate savings accounts in Australia

 How many savings accounts can I have?

 Generally speaking, there’s no limit on the amount of savings accounts you can open.
-That being said, having multiple savings accounts on the go means more admin work for yourself, especially if one of the accounts has bonus interest rate conditions.
+That being said, having multiple accounts on the go means more admin work for yourself, especially if one of the accounts has bonus interest rate conditions.

-Determining what kind of saver you are may give you guidance into whether or not having multiple savings accounts will work for your situation.
+Determining what kind of saver you are may give you guidance into whether or not having multiple savings accounts will work for you.
+You may instead choose to diversify the way you save by using different forms of savings (e.g. a savings account and a term deposit).

-This article was reviewed by our Finance Editor Jessica Pridmore before it was updated, as part of our fact-checking process.
+This article was reviewed by our Content Editor Alasdair Duncan before it was updated, as part of our fact-checking process.

 - What is a high interest savings account?